zaiweizhang/votenet/README.md

 To train a VoteNet model on Scannet data (fused scan):

     CUDA_VISIBLE_DEVICES=0 python train.py --dataset scannet --log_dir log_scannet --num_point 40000

+For finetuning with our pretrained model:

+    CUDA_VISIBLE_DEVICES=0 python train.py --dataset scannet --log_dir log_scannet --no_height --pre_checkpoint_path /path/to/pretrained_model --batch_size 8

+You can also specify the scan_idx for limited label training experiments and specify the scale parameter for 1x, 2x, 3x or 4x pointnet finetuning.
+The sampled indexes used in our experiments have been uploaded to scannet/meta_data.

 To test the trained model with its checkpoint: